+34 620 10 75 37info@nanbiosis.com

 Read More

 U21-S01.
-In vivo Efficay Assays of drugs, nanomedicines, biomaterials and others (Remote) OUTSTANDING
+In vivo Efficacy Assays of drugs, nanomedicines, biomaterials and others

-Preclinical evaluation of efficacy according to European Directives; In vivo models for the pilot feasibility; Biocompatibility.
-Animal models of human diseases: diabetes, obesity, hypercholesterolemia, hypertriglyceridemia, acute and chronic myocardial infarction, prostatic hyperplasia, ulcers, pleural adhesions, constrictive pericarditis, and abdominal aortic aneurysm among other; Animal species: rodents, rabbits, dogs, cats, pigs and sheep.
-Creation of different pathologies: oncological, cardiovascular, ophthalmology, transplants, assisted reproduction, cell therapy, etc.
+Creation of experimental animal models of various human diseases such as diabetes, obesity, hypercholesterolemia, hypertriglyceridemia, acute and chronic myocardial infarction, prostatic hyperplasia, ulcers, pleural adhesions, constrictive pericarditis and abdominal aortic aneurysm, among others.
+Possibility of working with a variety of animal species: rodents, rabbits, dogs, cats, pigs and sheep.

 Read More